Welcome and Let’s Get Started!

 - Tip – When you want to perform a specific type of process on your data, first check to see if one or a combination of the Geomatica Algorithms will do the job before creating your own custom algorithm using the Geomatica Platform modules and classes.

 i.
-Do a keyword search in the Geomatica Algorithms help documentation to see if an algorithm or algorithms exist that perform the process you want.
+Do a keyword search in the Geomatica Online Help to see if an algorithm or algorithms exist that perform the process you want.

 ii.
 If you cannot find a Geomatica Algorithm that performs the desired process, use the Geomatica Platform Python API to build the algorithm yourself.